itsAshna/Detect-text-generated-by-AI/README.md

 This project explores methods to **differentiate AI-generated text from human-written text** using a variety of machine learning models and engineered features.
 With the rise of Large Language Models (LLMs) such as GPT-4, Cohere, and LLaMA, distinguishing AI outputs from authentic human writing has become increasingly challenging.

-The goal of this project is to evaluate and compare multiple approaches—including stylistic features, readability metrics, perplexity, and compression-based features—to build reliable models for AI text detection.
+The goal of this project is to evaluate and compare multiple approaches, including stylistic features, readability metrics, perplexity, and compression-based features to build reliable models for AI text detection.

 ---